Chasm Lake, Longs Peak Trailhead, Rocky Mountain National Park, Colorado

 - N40 15.511 W105 36.180 — 4.2 miles : Chasm Lake (11,803')

 - The hike to Chasm Lake is very exposed.
-Get an early start to avoid afternoon thunderstorms.
-Anticipate changing weather throughout the day and carry versatile layers, sun, wind and rain protection.
+Get an early start to avoid afternoon storms.
+Anticipate changing weather throughout the day and carry versatile layers.

-- Because the first 3.25 miles of this trail is shared by Longs Peak hikers, you're very likely to encounter heavy crowds, no matter what time you start out.
-Crowds thin considerably beyond the Chasm Lake - East Longs Peak Trail junction.
+- The first 3.25 miles are shared with hikers aiming for Longs Peak, and you're likely to see crowds no matter what time you start out.
+Crowds thin beyond the Chasm Lake - East Longs Peak Trail junction.

 - Parking is very limited at the Longs Peak Ranger Station.
 Additional parking is available along the roadside leading up to the trailhead, but is also quite limited.